 "My favorite post-workout snack is also my pre-workout snack: A banana and peanut butter smoothie with protein powder, almond milk, and a touch of cinnamon," says Andrea Rogers, a certified Pilates instructor and creator of Xtend Barre.
 "I drink half on my way to the studio to boost my energy and the other half after my workout to rejuvenate my taxed body.
 It provides long-lasting energy, and the cinnamon helps to control blood sugar so I don't crash after my workout," says Rogers.
 "I also add in a handful of kale or spinach to add some minerals."

 "My go-to post-workout snack is a small bag of low-fat or fat-free popcorn with one scoop of chocolate whey protein powder (sprinkle it in after it comes out of the microwave and shake a few times)," says Marta Montenegro, an exercise physiologist and fitness nutrition specialist.
 "Popcorn is one of the best whole-grain sources to replenish glycogen storage after working out, while the whey protein powder nourishes muscles and assists with recovery.
 This fits the bill for both an endurance and a resistance type of workout."

-Celebrity trainer Andrea Metcalf reaches for a snack with some protein and a little carbohydrates after her workout.
+Celebrity trainer Andrea Metcalf believes good after-workout snacks combine protein with some carbs.
 One of her favorites?
 Nonfat chocolate milk!
 An 8-ounce glass is only 140 calories and packs in 8 1/2 grams of protein.
 "I love the flavor too," she says.
-(Related: Is Chocolate Milk the Best Post-Workout Drink on the Planet?)
+(Related: Exactly Why Chocolate Milk Has Been Called "The Best Post-Workout Drink")